 IBM Patents Dangling Nodes: A Way to Process Nodes in a Link Graph, without Links From Them

 Someone is randomly clicking on links through your site, and looking at and reading those pages.
-They come to a page that has no links on it.
+They come to a page that has no links to it.
 Where do they go next?
-What kind of impact do those pages have on rankings for your site’s pages.
+What kind of impact do those pages have on rankings for your site’s pages?

 Nodes and Dangling Nodes in Ranking Web Pages

 Many ranking systems use graphs to represent and analyze information structures.
 On the Web, pages can be seen as “nodes” and the links between pages as “edges.”
 Ranking those nodes, or pages, in those graphs by their quality or importance can be a valuable approach.

 PageRank is one of the systems that use the idea of nodes and edges to score pages on the web, and the technique of PageRank can also be applied to the scoring of nodes in other types of networks.

 A patent from IBM attempts to provide some improvements to the PageRank algorithm, and other similar information graphs when looking at a specific type of node, known as a “dangling node.”